PhungDucKien/excelium/slate/source/includes/_web_api.md

 name | the name of the cookie
 text | the value to match with the result

-## Execute If Cookie By Name Not Contain
+## Execute If Cookie By Name Not Match

-Executes an action if the value of the cookie with the specified name not contain the given value.
+Executes an action if the value of the cookie with the specified name not match the given value.

 ### Usage

 `
-executeIfCookieByNameNotContain(action, name, text)
+executeIfCookieByNameNotMatch(action, name, text)
 `

 ### Parameters